-Stress is the body's reaction to any change that requires an adjustment or response.
-The body reacts to these changes with physical, mental, and emotional responses.
+Stress is the body's physical, mental or emotional reaction to any change that poses a threat or pressure.
 When external and internal demands are greater than the resources we have to meet those demands, we experience stress.
-Stress is a normal part of life but when stress is too much and for too long it can lead to physical and mental illness.
+Stress is a normal part of life but when it becomes too much and continues for too long, it can lead to physical and mental illness.

 - Stress is the body's reaction to feeling threatened or under pressure.
-It is very common and can be motivating to help us achieve things in our daily life.
+It is very common and can help to motivate us to achieve things in our daily lives.

-- Too much accumulative stress, or chronic stress can increase the risk of developing depression if you are not coping with the stress well.
+- But too much accumulative, or chronic, stress, can increase the risk of developing depression if you are not coping with the stress well.

-- Stress and anxiety may seem similar, but they are not the same.
-Stress is a response to daily pressures or threatening situation, while anxiety is a reaction to stress.
+- Stress and anxiety are not the same.
+Stress is a response to daily pressures or a threatening situation, while anxiety is a reaction to that stress.

-- There are also effective psychological and pharmacological treatments for moderate and severe depression.
+- There are also effective psychological and pharmacological treatments for moderate and severe anxiety and depression.

 Why is managing stress important?

 - If you are living with high levels of stress, you are putting your entire wellbeing at risk.

 - Stress wreaks havoc on both your emotional and physical health.
 It narrows your ability to think clearly, function effectively, and enjoy life.

 - Stress is linked to some of the leading causes of death: heart disease, cancer, lung ailments, accidents, and suicide.